Information for Construction Volunteers

-We highly recommend that volunteers bring their own lunch unless we’ve notified you that it’s been provided.
-Water will be provided, but you are welcome to bring other beverages of your own and a refillable water bottle is always a good idea.
+We highly recommend that volunteers bring their own lunch unless we’ve notified you that it will be provided.
+Water will be provided, but you are welcome to bring other beverages of your own.
+A refillable water bottle is always a good idea.
 Alcoholic beverages are NOT permitted on any RVHFH worksites.
 Here’s a checklist of recommended items to bring with you:

 - Sturdy work shoes or work boots

 - Signed waiver - Youth

 You will be involved in all the essential components of home construction including; foundations and masonry, framing, sheathing, roofing, and siding, wallboard, painting, trim and inferior finishes, site work, trenching, grading, raking and seeding, clean up and storage of materials, trash and recycling.
 Every job is as important as the next in completing our goal.
 You will receive clear instructions on how to complete each task so don’t worry if anything you’re assigned is new to you!

 Volunteers may bring their own hand tools if you wish.
 Personal power tools cannot be used on site without the approval of the Site Supervisor.
 RVHFH has a supply of power tools that will be required on-site.
 Volunteer’s use of power tools is at the sole discretion of the Site Supervisor.

 What if Something Comes Up?

 WEATHER CANCELLATIONS: In case of inclement weather or other cancellations, please call 908-704-0016 any time after 7am on the morning of your workday to see if there has been a cancellation.
 Once the recorded greeting begins, press “4” and wait for the Volunteer Message to play.